-The team is currently clearing brush along the perimeter fence, and is about 30% complete.
-This is also an AZA requirement.

-Approximately 450' of wind screen was installed along perimeter fence to cover nonpublic areas visible from the River Trail.
+- The team is currently clearing brush along the perimeter fence, and is about 30% complete.
+This is an AZA requirement. - Evaluation of the Owners Representative proposals for the new animal hospital is complete. - Dr. Ronan, Amy Morris, Cynthia Wagner, and Brian Fisher will be visiting Detroit Zoo in January and touring their veterinary facility. - Approximately 450' of wind screen was installed along perimeter fence to cover nonpublic areas visible from the River Trail.
 In the spring three 50' sections will be replaced with graphics that will serve as advertisements to river trail users.